Clinical Immunology and Allergy

-Membership is open and inclusive of those involved in Clinical Immunology and Allergy, including nurses in immunology and allergy, biomedical scientists, clinical scientists, researchers, trainees, and clinical immunologists and allergists.
-It is NOT intended to be a section solely for consultant clinical immunologists, or to replace activities of other professional organisations such as ACSI/IBMS etc., but to provide a unique single, authoritative, well-funded forum for all practitioners of Immunology, to interact for the benefit of the speciality, with access to the facilities, kudos and support of a major international scientific society.
+The BSI encourages and welcomes membership from those involved in Clinical Immunology and Allergy, including nurses in immunology and allergy, biomedical scientists, clinical scientists, researchers, trainees, and clinical immunologists and allergists, and has a clinical committee representing this section of immunology.
+It is NOT intended to be solely for consultant clinical immunologists, or to replace activities of other professional organisations such as ACSI/IBMS etc., but to provide a unique single, authoritative, well-funded forum for all practitioners of Immunology, to interact for the benefit of the speciality, with access to the facilities, kudos and support of a major international scientific society.

 - To foster excellence in the practice of immunological medicine

 - The creation of a section of the BSI able to represent the wider Clinical Immunology and Allergy community

 - To reduce fragmentation, and allow the community to speak with one voice at trust, college and Department of Health level

 - To enhance communication between the scientific and Clinical Immunology communities

 Improving Quality in Allergy Services (IQAS) accreditation scheme